Homemade Whole Wheat Bread Recipe

 Bake Your Homemade Whole Wheat Bread:

 Put your loaf in a greased bread pan.
-Cover and let rise until about doubled.
-This takes about 30 minutes with my dough.
+Cover and let rise until about doubled, or dough loaf has risen above the top rim of the pan.
+This usually takes about 15-30 minutes.

 Once your dough has risen, you are ready to put it in the oven and enjoy the delicious aroma of fresh baking bread.